 Gift of Life Donor Program

-Gift of Life Donor Program is the non-profit , federally designated organ procurement organization, working with 128 acute care hospitals and 15 transplant centers to serve 11.3 million people in the eastern half of Pennsylvania, southern New Jersey and Delaware.
+Gift of Life Donor Program is the non-profit, federally designated organ procurement organization, working with 128 acute care hospitals and 15 transplant centers to serve 11.3 million people in the eastern half of Pennsylvania, southern New Jersey and Delaware.
 Thanks to its compassionate community, for the past 13 years, Gift of Life has coordinated the most organ donors in the United States.
-Its annual donation rate, 55 organ donors-per-million-population, ranks among the highest in the world.
-Since 1974, Gift of Life has coordinated more than 52,500 life-saving organs for transplant, and approximately 1.75 million tissue transplants have resulted from the generosity of donors and their families.
+Its annual donation rate, most recently 55 organ donors-per-million-population, ranks among the highest in the world.
+Since 1974, Gift of Life has coordinated more than 53,500 life-saving organs for transplant, and more than 2 million tissue transplants have resulted from the generosity of donors and their families.
 One organ donor can save the lives of up to eight people, and a tissue donor can improve the lives of more than 100 others.
-For more information or to register, visit donors1.org.